enygma/github-projectv2/README.md

 Resource: [https://mathspp.com/blog/how-to-create-a-python-package-in-2022](https://mathspp.com/blog/how-to-create-a-python-package-in-2022)

+### Timeline Events
+Several of the methods, including `item.get` and `project.get_items` (if the value for `includeTimelineEvents` is `True`) will also pull in the timeline events for an item.
+This timeline provides details about actions like: when an issue was labeled, when someone subscribed to an issue, and when a user was mentioned in an issue.
+We currently support several event types:

+- `AssignedEvent`
+- `UnassignedEvent`
+- `IssueComment`
+- `LabeledEvent`
+- `UnlabeledEvent`
+- `MentionedEvent`
+- `SubscribedEvent`

+You can find out more about what properties each of these support [in the GitHub API object documentation](https://docs.github.com/en/graphql/reference/objects).

 ## Query Options
 In some methods (such as `project.get_items`) use can used named arguments to configure the requests made to the API (see method definitions above to determine which support the `options` named variable)